avidbiscuit/ait-wiki/content/datapacks/mugs.md

 ## Create a Datapack
 - Follow the tutorial on the [Minecraft Wiki on datapacks](https://minecraft.wiki/w/Data_pack) on how to set one up, use the namespace from earlier

+- You do NOT need to make a cup / mug texture as one will be generated for you when using the datapack ingame.

 - Create a new **.json** file in the path

 > `data/(namespace)/drink/effect/(drink_name).json`